Two Rotherham men arrested at Leeds airport on suspicion of murdering Fatjon Oruci, 22

-Doncaster Road murder: Two men arrested at airport on suspicion of killing Fatjon Oruci on New Year's Day
+South Yorkshire Police arrest two men at airport on suspicion of New Year's Day murder

-Two men have been arrested at an airport on suspicion of murdering a 22-year-old man in the early hours of New Year’s Day.
+Two men have been arrested at an airport on suspicion of murdering a 22-year-old man in Rotherham in the early hours of New Year’s Day.

 Fatjon Oruci, 22, from London, was found unconscious on Doncaster Road at about 1.20 am on January 1.
 He passed away a short time after.